-If you are an expert on the subject, you might be tempted to share all the technical stuff you’ve learned over decades.
+If you are an expert on the subject, you might be tempted to share all the technical stuff you’ve learned over the decades.
 This “textbook approach” would hurt your traffic and sales.

 To write good blog posts, you need to process your knowledge and find the simplest and most engaging manner to share it.

 Trust me, the simpler, the better.
 Think about it: your readers can’t act on info that’s boring and difficult to understand.

 5. Easy to scan